 People above the median income must file under Chapter 13 unless most of their debt is business debt.
-It is presumed that if someone who is over income files Chapter 7, they will be abusing the system.
+It is presumed that if someone over-income files Chapter 7, they are abusing the system.
 For people below the median income, there is no presumption of abuse.

-- United States Bankruptcy Court for the Southern District of Texas, Schedule of Fees.
+- United States Bankruptcy Court for the Southern District of Texas, fee schedule

-- United States Bankruptcy Court for the Western District of Texas, Filing Fee Information.
+- United States Bankruptcy Court for the Western District of Texas, fee schedule